-Spring activities.
+- Spring activities.
 Spring is the perfect season for lovers of walking and cycling, while in May you can visit the nearby beaches or celebrate the first day of May.
 The period of Easter is also a special experience as you will live the magic and solemnity of the feast.
-At the Monastery of Arkadi you will follow the procession of the Epitaph and the Resurrection of the Lord celebrated with brilliance in an evocative atmosphere.
+At the Monastery of Arkadi, you will follow the procession of the Epitaph and the Resurrection of the Lord celebrated with brilliance in an evocative atmosphere.

-Summer in Kapsaliana Village Hotel: The summer is undoubtedly one of the best times to enjoy the beauty of Kapsaliana and Crete.
-Sweet warm weather, cool evening breezes and wonderful sunshine allow you to discover all surrounding areas, swim in crystal clear waters of the nearby beaches , visit all highlight attractions, enjoy the sun by the pool of Kapsaliana Village Hotel near Rethymnon and relax in the tranquillity of the landscape.
+- Summer in Kapsaliana Village Hotel: The summer is undoubtedly one of the best times to enjoy the beauty of Kapsaliana and Crete.
+Sweet warm weather, cool evening breezes, and wonderful sunshine allow you to discover all surrounding areas, swim in crystal clear waters of the nearby beaches, visit all highlight attractions, enjoy the sun by the pool of Kapsaliana Village Hotel near Rethymnon, and relax in the tranquillity of the landscape.
 Live an unforgettable Greek summer experience staying in our exceptional hotel.

-Summer activities.
+- Summer activities.
 Swimming is one of the experiences that should not be missed.
-Yoga and massage in the hotel, walks and bike rides in the surrounding areas will bring you closer to the beauty of the region.
+Yoga and massage in the hotel walks and bike rides in the surrounding areas will bring you closer to the beauty of the region.

-Autumn in Kapsaliana Village Hotel: Thanks to its geographical position at the southernmost region of Europe, Crete continues to have sunshine during autumn months.
+- Autumn in Kapsaliana Village Hotel: Thanks to its geographical position at the southernmost region of Europe, Crete continues to have sunshine during the autumn months.
 Especially in September and October, temperatures are high enough to enjoy your holiday visiting the points of interest in less crowded conditions.
-Autumn is definitely the most romantic period in Kapsaliana Village Hotel and the serenity of the landscape creates a dreamlike atmosphere.
+Autumn is the most romantic period in Kapsaliana Village Hotel and the serenity of the landscape creates a dreamlike atmosphere.

-Autumn activities.
+- Autumn activities.
 September in Kapsaliana Village is the month when grapes are picked and the traditional raki of Crete is produced.
-The people of the hotel will provide you all necessary information about the places where you can watch the entire process.
-In autumn starts the period of the olive harvest (October and November) and this is an experience you have to live, if you are in Kapsaliana Village Hotel at that time.
-Do not miss the festival in the Monastery of Arkadi (November 8th) and the Arcadian Mini Marathon held annually, that attracts runners from all over the island.
+The people of the hotel will provide you all the necessary information about the places where you can watch the entire process.
+In autumn starts the period of the olive harvest (October and November) and this is an experience you have to live if you are in Kapsaliana Village Hotel at that time.
+Do not miss the festival in the Monastery of Arkadi (November 8th) and the Arcadian Mini Marathon held annually, which attracts runners from all over the island.

-Winter in Kapsaliana Village Hotel: Winter is a beautiful time to visit Crete and particularly the Kapsaliana Village Hotel.
+- Winter in Kapsaliana Village Hotel: Winter is a beautiful time to visit Crete and particularly the Kapsaliana Village Hotel.
 The rooms and suites with wood and stone create a warm atmosphere.
 Most rooms and suites have a fireplace, creating an idyllic ambiance for you and your company.
-The living room of Kapsaliana Village Hotel is the perfect place to enjoy your cup of coffee in winter.
+The living room of the Kapsaliana Village Hotel is the perfect place to enjoy your cup of coffee in winter.

-Winter activities.
+- Winter activities.
 For those who love hiking and skiing, a visit to Psiloritis mountain is unforgettable.
 During Christmas and New Year the Kapsaliana Village Hotel is preparing a series of festive surprises for visitors, while in February the great carnival of Rethymno gives you another reason to visit Crete and have fun with your friends!
-Finally, lovers can celebrate Valentine’s Day in the unique romantic suites of Kapsaliana Village Hotel.
+Finally, lovers can celebrate Valentine’s Day in the unique romantic suites of the Kapsaliana Village Hotel.